 Create a respiratory therapy formulary for your managed care customers — What products make sense for the respiratory therapy patient?
 Could your RT group advise a medical director of a managed care organization on these elements?
 Could they advise the medical director of the assessment results and the “right product for the right patient” results?
 Market your best practices to this audience.

 There are lots of ideas out there; these are just a few that we have personally seen work for HME companies.
 The idea part is easy; it is the implementation of the idea that takes time and diligence.
 Select one idea that makes sense for your company and your customers, then take the time necessary to get it developed.

 To evaluate ideas, follow these steps:

-Evaluate each individual idea with your operations, finance
+Evaluate each individual idea with your operations, finance and marketing/sales team.

 Prioritize the ideas with your team.

 Pick one and move to the implementation phase.